-VA purchase loans increased for the seventh straight year in fiscal year 2018, according to the Department of Veterans Affairs.› Start your VA Loan quote online
+VA purchase loans increased for the ninth straight year in fiscal year 2020, according to the Department of Veterans Affairs.› Start your VA Loan quote online

 |Loan Amount||0% Down||5% Down||10% Down||20% Down|

 Private mortgage insurance (PMI) is insurance that protects lenders in case of a borrower default.
 Many conventional lenders require borrowers to pay private monthly mortgage insurance unless they can put down at least 20 percent, which is challenging for many Veterans.
 Conventional borrowers will need to pay this monthly fee until they build 20 percent equity in the home.

 FHA loans feature their own form of monthly mortgage insurance.

 Unlike conventional and FHA loans, VA loans don’t require monthly mortgage insurance.
 No private mortgage insurance means Veterans who secured a VA loan last year will save billions in mortgage insurance costs over the life of their loans.